-It will yield a great result, especially when you are clicking children try to go down to there height level or you can use the camera’s Vari-Angle LCD.
+It will yield a great result, especially when you are clicking children to try to go down to their height level or you can use the camera’s Vari-Angle LCD.
 Going down to a new level will help you see and correct the poor lightning or any shadows.
 Your image will definitely be more pleasing with everything balanced.

 4. Look for a perfect light spot

 Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ faces and other objects.
 You have to see a perfect light spot or the best time to take photographs.

 Usually the two hours after sunrise and two hours before sunset are the most photogenic time when the light is soft and perfect for photography.
 You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait, and landscape, and make the camera adjust its setting for these conditions.

 Digital camera in auto mode always has flashed at low light.
 But mastering flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.

 In dark scenes, the camera will activate the flash but this may make your subject look too intense.
 During direct sunlight, the subject face may have the shadow so you need to use “forced flash” mode in this case.
 Hence the use of flash in outdoor photography will improve things as more light is always a good thing in photography.

 6. Distracting Background

 The background is surely an important thing to look for clutter, reflection, objects coming out of subjects head will make a great photo look dull.
 So before pressing the shutter scan not only the subject but everything else that is in the background.
 Reposition your frame if needed, it is something that will define the whole photo.

 Just look at the frame you are about to capture and look at things you can view other than the focused subject.